annisaafitrinn/aerial_image_segmentation/README.md

 | AER U-Net | 0.6964 |

 From the results, we observe that the U-Net Xception model achieved the highest Dice score, followed closely by the standard U-Net and AER U-Net.
 The VGG U-Net model showed relatively lower performance in comparison.

+The model weights can be accessed on the /model_weights folder.

 ## References
 1. Nawaz, A., Akram, U., Salam, A. A., Ali, A. R., Ur Rehman, A., & Zeb, J. (2021).
 VGG-UNET for brain tumor segmentation and ensemble model for survival prediction.
 2021 International Conference on Robotics and Automation in Industry (ICRAI), 1–6. https://doi.org/10.1109/ICRAI54018.2021.9651367